The Dumbbell Deadlift – How, Why & WHEN To Add it to Your Routine

 What Muscles Are Worked by the Dumbbell Deadlift?

 Even though you are doing essentially the same movement as you would with a barbell, the dumbbell deadlift does work your muscles differently to the barbell version.
 For one thing, you will not be able to lift as much weight with dumbbells as you would with a barbell.
 That has a lot to do with your grip.
 Holding two dumbbells is a lot harder than holding a single barbell, even if the overall weight is the same.
 It also comes down to the simple fact that, when your strength level goes up, you will struggle in most gyms to find dumbbell weights to match the amount of weight you can use on the bar.

 The hamstrings work in concert with your glutes to provide the power of your ascent.
 It’s no surprise, then, that the dumbbell version of the deadlift also hits your hammies more than using a barbell.
-Performing straight legged deadlifts will engage your hamstrings to an even greater degree.
+Performing straight-legged deadlifts will engage your hamstrings to an even higher degree.

-The dumbbell version of the deadlift will also activate the muscles of your core better than you would get with barbell deadlift.
-When you are pulling the weight up from a position in line with your heels, it takes greater level of effort to keep your torso upright and your back in a neutral position.
-This allows you to more effectively work the transverse abdominus, the multifidus and the pelvic floor.
+The dumbbell deadlift will also activate the muscles of your core better than you would get with the barbell deadlift.
+When you are pulling the weight up from a position in line with your heels, it takes a greater level of effort to keep your torso upright and your back in a neutral position.
+It allows you to more effectively work the transverse abdominous, the multifidus, and the pelvic floor.

 Should You Use the Dumbbell Deadlift to Replace the Barbell Version?

-In most gyms the max dumbbell weight is one hundred pounds.
+In most gyms, the max dumbbell weight is one hundred pounds.
 That gives you a two hundred pound total possible deadlift weight.
-Then you’ve got to actually get those weights into position.
-When you’re using a br, however, you can load up that bar to whatever you need which will probably be exceeding 200 pounds before too long.
+Then you’ve got to get those weights into position.
+When you’re using a bar, however, you can load up that bar to whatever you need which will probably be exceeding 200 pounds before too long.